 - Become adept at making reports, creating charts and graphs, and writing findings clearly.

-- Complete an internship in a relevant field.
+- Complete an internship with a government agency or market research firm.

 - Join student professional organizations and read journals to understand the industry.

-- Learn to work independently and to demonstrate ability to solve problems.
+- Learn to work independently and to demonstrate a proclivity to problem-solving.